superblocks/superblocks/README.md

 Superblocks
 ===========

-Scripts to predict upcoming superblocks from various cryptocurrencies
+Scripts to predict upcoming superblocks and upcoming variable blocks from various cryptocurrencies

 Files: